 - Right-click and Select New -> Folder.

-- In the field New folder name, type in the name remote_project1.
+- In New folder name, type in the name remote_project1.

 - Click Finish.
 The new folder is created on the remote server and appears in the tree under My Home/RemoteProjects.

 - Right-click on the newly created directory remote_project1 -> Create Remote Project.

 We now have the project directory on the remote server called remote_project1, and a project has been created in the IRI Workbench Project Explorer called force5_remote_project1.